Airway Heights Corrections Center Celebrates Volunteers

 Volunteers at AHCC logged nearly 8,500 hours of service in 2015, according to facility Superintendent James Key.
 Volunteers help provide religious and non-religious programs as well as assist with sustainability programs.
 They also participate in several family programs such as the Book and Craft Fair, Day with Dad and the holiday visit with Santa.
 Prison officials say approximately 200 people volunteered at AHCC last year

 Volunteers and their guests were treated to a meal of pizza and a presentation of awards and prizes.

 Presenters included Key as well as Associate Superintendents Kay Heinrich and Bill McDonell, Correctional Program Managers Mike Klemke and Terry Propeck, Recreation and Athletics Specialist Kraig Witt, Office Assistant Alicia Hull, Chaplain Joseph Luce.
-Belinda Stewart, Correctional Programs Administrator at the Department of Corrections Headquarters spoke at the event about the impact volunteers have on offenders and how crucial volunteer service is in fulfilling the department’s mission and vision of improving public safety by working together for safe communities.
+Belinda Stewart, Correctional Programs Administrator at the Department of Corrections (DOC) Headquarters spoke at the event about the impact volunteers have on offenders and how crucial volunteer service is in fulfilling the department’s mission and vision of improving public safety by working together for safe communities.